NYC's Mayor Bill De Blasio Unveils Health Care Plan for Low-Income and Undocumented

-Democratic New York City Mayor Bill de Blasio announced Tuesday the city will spend $100 million to provide health care for low-income residents, including undocumented immigrants.
+Democratic New York City Mayor Bill de Blasio announced Tuesday the city will spend $100 million on health care for low-income residents, including undocumented immigrants.

-De Blasio’s announcement follows Monday’s pledge in California by incoming Democratic Gov. Gavin Newsom to extend healthcare to undocumented residents.
+De Blasio’s announcement follows Monday’s pledge in California by incoming Democratic Gov. Gavin Newsom to extend publicly subsidized healthcare to low-income undocumented residents.

 In New York, de Blasio’s plan, to begin this summer, provides primary and specialty care to more than half a million uninsured New Yorkers.
 Called NYC Care, it’s an expansion of the existing MetroPlus program for low-income residents and will be a mix of insurance and direct spending, according to the New York Times.